 LinkSpeed Set to the appropriate value, such as 2 for 2 GB/s.
 (In some cases, $Auto$ does not function properly.)
 PortType Enter the appropriate type, usually F. (You cannot use the GL autonegotiated mode.)
 NoClose Set to True to prevent the Fibre Channel circuit from shutting down during a host reboot.
-IOStreamGuard Set to Enable if the port is connected to a host HBA or to Disable if the port is connected to storage.
+IOStreamGuard Set to Enable if the port is connected to a host HBA or to Disable if for all other ports.
 (You cannot use Auto mode because most HBAs cannot negotiate this.)

 To modify these parameters, use the admin command.
-For example, for a port connected to an SGI $\mathrm{UV}^{\$}$ 100 system:
+For example, for a port connected to an SGI $UV^{\text{\tiny{(B)}}}$ 100 system: